MarcelEwinger/GPT-4-for-Decision-Logic-Modeling/README.md

            ('driver?

-* A person is eligible to get their driver's license based on their age, on being a national resident and if they have sufficient practical skills.
+* A person is eligible to get their driver's license based on their **age**, on being a **national resident** and if they have sufficient **practical skills**.
 The practical skills are evaluated based on the theoretical knowledge, driving skills, maneuvring skills and anticipation capabilities.
 Each of these aspects are evaluated with 'Excellent', 'Good' or 'Fail'.
 A person only passes the practical skills if they have no fails on any of the 4 aspects making up the practical skills.
 A person can only receive their driver's license if they are 18 or more, are a national resident and passed their practical skills test.

    - Q1: What does this description decide?
+      - Diese Beschreibung entscheidet ob eine Personen den Führerschein bekommen wird oder nicht.
+Die Entscheidung hängt von drei Haupunkten ab, nämlich dem Alter (

    - Q2: Is a 23 year old person who did not pass their practical test and is a national resident eligible for a driver\'s license?